andre-fuchs-uni-oldenburg/OPEN_FPE_IFT/README.md

 Example analyses of the dataset: "Renner_8000_Hz.mat" can be found on peer-reviewed paper on OPEN_FPE_IFT.

 ### License
-This program is distributed under the terms of the Creative Commons Attribution 4.0 International License (CC-BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
-See http://creativecommons.org/licenses/by/4.0/.
+This open source MATLAB package is available as free software, under the GNU General Public License (GPL) version 3, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+See http://creativecommons.org/licenses/by/3.0/.

 ### In case of difficulties
 Please post an issue on the GitHub repository.